 This one I think is critical.
 Now that you probably have a shortlist of your possible choices, it’s time to consider your music preference versus the sound signature of the headphone/s that you are planning to buy.

 I highly recommend having a look at InnerFidelity’s headphone measurements as it gives you a general idea of how the headphone sounds.
-If the headphone that you are planning to buy doesn’t have one or you simply just don’t want to look at the measurement graphs, you can browse through popular forums such as Head-fi, SuperBestAudioFriends, and Audiosciencereview as plenty of people from those communities are now doing their headphone measurements.
+If the headphones that you are planning to buy don’t have one or you simply just don’t want to look at the measurement graphs, you can browse through popular forums such as Head-fi, SuperBestAudioFriends, and Audiosciencereview as plenty of people from those communities are now doing their headphone measurements.

 Factor 4 – Amplification and other enhancements